giusenso/quadcopter-drone-flight-control/README.md

 - [ ] Testing

 #### 2. Hovering
-- [ ] Read and store IMU data
+- [ ] Implement an IMU class for MPU9250
-- [ ] Implement a real time PID algorithm
+- [x] Implement a PID class and algorithm
-- [ ] Implement a simple gyro-based hovering maneuver
+- [ ] Implement a gyro-based hovering maneuver
 - [ ] Testing
 - [ ] Implement a real time Kalman Filter Algorithm
 - [ ] Implement a full hovering maneuver